If Christmas Isn’t Very Merry: A Salt Lake City Therapist’s Guide to Surviving the Holidays

 Other mental health services provided by Maple Canyon Therapy

-Anxiety therapy isn’t the only counseling service provided at this Utah County Counseling Center.
-Other mental health services provided by Maple Canyon Therapy include eating disorder therapy, binge eating disorder treatment, body image therapy, trauma therapy, and birth trauma.
+Maple Canyon Therapy provides therapy for women in Salt Lake City, Utah, Other mental health services provided by Maple Canyon Therapy include eating disorder therapy, binge eating disorder treatment, body image therapy, trauma therapy, and birth trauma.